Doris – a simple plywood dory

 The end is sad.
 The inexhaustible banks were hit during the 50s and 60s by modern floating fish factories, greed, and catastrophic political decisions – the ecosystem crashed and are dead submarine deserts today.
 According to leading scientists, they will probably never recover.

 * There has been a lot of speculations over Bluenose's amazing speed.
 For the naval architect William Roué she was the one single stroke of luck – his later designs were nothing compared to Bluenose.
-One theory is that the builders made a mistake: the foreman on the yard that built the Bluenose in 1921, Carl Zinck admitted much later that the station molds in the foreship got mixed up, så that mold 5 was placed at station 4, mold 6 at station 5 etc. The architect was outraged and wanted everything tore down and rebuilt, but the contractor refused for economical reasons, and Bluenose was launched with too much volume in foreship.
-Roué declined publically all responsibility for the ship but changes his view when she began to embarrass everything on the North Atlantic.
+One theory is that the builders made a mistake: the foreman on the yard that built the Bluenose in 1921, Carl Zinck admitted much later that the station molds in the forepart got mixed up, så that mold 5 was placed at station 4, mold 6 at station 5 etc. The architect was outraged and wanted everything tore down and rebuilt, but the contractor refused for economical reasons, and Bluenose was launched with too much volume in forepart.
+Roué declined publically all responsibility for the ship but changed his view when she began to embarrass everything on the North Atlantic.
 The theory is that the extra floatation allowed her to carry more sails without dipping the stem.
 Modern sailboat design has gone the same way – more volume in the stems for more speed.